 If you’re into solo beach holidays then instead check out the Club Mark Warner weeks here: Club Mark Warner

 Thankfully there are many places perfect for doing just that, and within 10 minutes of arriving at the hotel I had dumped my bags in the hotel I was supposed to be reviewing, and had got a book and a beer and an outside table in the bar across the road from the Aiguille Percee.

-Before too long everyone else had joined me, cards and drinking games were produced and fueled by alcohol and little food we powered on through until dinner at the nearby Rendezvous restaurant, known for its pizzas and very impressive raclette fondues.
+Before too long everyone else had joined me and we powered on through until dinner at a nearby restaurant, known for its pizzas and very impressive raclette fondues.